 - Planning, design, development, operation, provision, and rental of software that utilizes telecommunication networks and electronic technologies

-- All types of information collection and provision services that utilize telecommunication networks and electronic technologies
+- All types of information collection, processing and provision services that utilize telecommunication networks and electronic technologies

 - Electronic communication business, Internet phone-calling and other telecommunication-related services

 - Online shopping operations

 - Planning, development, design, sales, rental, operation and the subcontracting thereof for e-commerce and e-payment services

 - Planning, drafting, production and management of homepage or internet-based content

 - Installation, retention, management, rental and leasing of communication devices, computers and other related equipment

 - Planning, development and sales of computer systems and software